OptiRef/demo/README.md

 * Data Processing: A Java based module to generate databases, compute their summaries and run queries.
 * Data Visualisation: A PHP/Javascript GUI to interact with OptiRef.

-A video explanation of the work done is provided!

 ## Requirements & Dependencies

 ### Dependencies